Report: Patriots teammates ‘sick' of Mac Jones - Yahoo Sports

 Report: Patriots teammates ‘sick' of Mac Jones originally appeared on NBC Sports Boston

-With a new coach in Jerod Mayo calling the shots after Bill Belichick's departure, it seems like a change at quarterback for the New England Patriots is all but inevitable as well.
+With a new coach in Jerod Mayo calling the shots after the mutually agreed upon departure of Bill Belichick, it seems like a change at quarterback for the New England Patriots is all but inevitable, as well.

-After being benched in favor of Bailey Zappe halfway through the Patriots' failed season, QB Mac Jones made an unexpected appearance at Mayo's introductory press conference sporting Patriots workout gear.
-According to a report from Greg Bedard of the Boston Sports Journal, that rubbed his teammates the wrong way.
+After being benched in favor of Bailey Zappe halfway through the Patriots' failed season, Jones made an unexpected appearance at Mayo's introductory press conference sporting Patriots' workout gear, which according to a report from Greg Bedard of the Boston Sports Journal, rubbed his teammates the wrong way.

 "He was in his workout gear, which is ironic since he cleared the entire locker at the end of the season," a team source told Bedard.
 "I mean, come on man."